FAIR-Chem/fairchem/_sources/autoapi/core/common/utils/index.rst

 .. py:function:: update_config(base_config)

-   Configs created prior to OCP 2.0 are organized a little different than they are now.
+   Configs created prior to FAIRChem/OCP 2.0 are organized a little different than they are now.
 Update old configs to fit the new expected structure.

 .. py:function:: get_loss_module(loss_name)